 The market identification section should include details such as what the target markets are, as well as how big these markets are in terms of buying power and reachability.

-Client segmentation will then discuss the demographics and clusters found within the client base that can be marketed to effectively.
+Client segmentation in a go to market strategy template will then discuss the demographics and clusters found within the client base that can be marketed to effectively.

 You can also discuss various client or market insights that have been provided by research that will support the strategic objectives of the product.